maythazinphyo1/Devops_gp1/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-Integration testing for get cities population
+Integration testing for get cities population in country

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Choose the method you want to test
-2. Click on '....'
+2. Submit integration test on chosen method
-3. Scroll down to '....'
-4. See error
+3. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Information for cities population in country is displayed.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.